Skip to content

 Tape lifts on clothing.
 Garments are bagged separately in paper.
 The front of the upper clothing is tape-lifted onto SEM stubs for the same Pb-Ba-Sb hunt.

 Two scene rules drive Indian SOPs.
-The six-hour window: collect within six hours of the suspected discharge, ideally within three.
-The collection order: hands first, then face, then clothing, with a fresh stub for each surface and nitrile gloves changed between surfaces.
+The six-hour window collect within six hours of the suspected discharge, ideally within three.
+The collection order hands first, then face, then clothing, with a fresh stub for each surface and nitrile gloves changed between surfaces.

 Colour and chemical screening tests

 Colour tests are not confirmation.
-They are field screens, pattern-mapping tools for range work, and (for the banned dermal nitrate test) historical MCQ distractors.
+They are field screens, pattern-mapping tools for range work, and (for the banned dermal nitrate test) historical distractors.

 Dermal nitrate (paraffin) test.
 Diphenylamine in concentrated sulphuric acid gives a deep blue with nitrites and nitrates, originally read on a paraffin cast of the hand (Gonzalez, 1933).
 Banned for routine use because urine, tobacco, fertilizers, cosmetics and fireworks residues all trigger the same blue.
 Appears in MCQs as the wrong answer.